LuxRemix: Lighting Decomposition and Remixing for Indoor Scenes: Conclusions and Limitations

 We introduced \paper, the first method for multi-view lighting decomposition and remixing for indoor scenes.
 Our approach combines a single-image lighting decomposition model with multi-view harmonization to produce view-consistent per-light decompositions from arbitrary multi-view captures.
 By training on a large-scale synthetic dataset with ground-truth OLAT decompositions, our models learn to isolate individual light contributions and enable flexible relighting control.
 We further introduce a real-time remixable lighting representation based on 3D Gaussian splatting that allows users to interactively manipulate individual light sources, adjusting their intensities and colors from any viewpoint.
 Our method opens new possibilities for interactive scene editing, virtual production, and immersive experiences, where fine-grained control over lighting is essential for achieving photorealistic results.
 We believe this work establishes a foundation for future research in controllable multi-view scene lighting.

 While introducing a significant step towards consistent, multi-view scene relighting, our approach has remaining limitations.
 First, our models are trained exclusively on static synthetic indoor scenes and may not generalize well to outdoor or dynamic scenes.
 Second, the limited diversity of light sources in our training data introduces some bias in the lighting decomposition, tending to favor light cones over more diffuse lighting configurations.
 Third, distant global illumination editing via HDRIs is not supported by our model, which is left for future work.
+Please see the supplement for failure cases and a comparison of single-view versus multi-view consistency.

 \iftoggle{cvprfinal}{ \paragraph{Acknowledgements} We are grateful to Armen Avetisyan and Samir Aroudj for their support with the Aria Synthetic Environments dataset, and we are thankful to Jensen Zhou, Samuel Rota Bulò, Yehonathon Litman, and Yuxuan Xue for helpful discussions and feedback.
 Nandita Vijaykumar was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC). }{}